kg583/RunOnPython/README.md

 So, let's build our way to a working Run-on Python implementation.
 We've got no classes, long strings, or anything else at our disposal, and we'll also refrain from importing anything at the moment.

 We're first gonna want some helper functions.
-The most crucial is the "twopler", a function with can curry two inputs to build a tuple using our ternary trick:
+The most crucial is the "twopler", a function with can curry two inputs to build a tuple using the power of inner functions:

 ```python
 def tup(first):